 - First principles (theoretical calculations) – A theoretical calculation of estimated energy use can be used to assess systems which cannot easily be measured.
 Theoretical models are less costly to interrogate than changing the actual system, allowing different scenarios to be explored through the manipulation of operating modes, variables and parameters.

-- Energy mass balance – The practice of balancing the energy and materials flows within a site, facility, or individual equipment or machinery can provide a deep understanding of energy and material flow.
+- Energy-mass balance (EMB) – The practice of balancing the energy and materials flows within a site, facility, or individual equipment or machinery can provide a deep understanding of energy and material flow.
 This modelling can indicate where energy is exiting the process through heat or steam losses, and where opportunities to improve efficiency may exist.

 This listing of analysis techniques is not exhaustive.
 There are many other engineering, logistical, and experimental methods that may be employed to develop a better understanding of energy use.